AviatrixSystems/Docs/StartUpGuides/aviatrix_overview.rst

 - **Abstraction**  Abstraction is key to achieve ease of use at configuration time.
 Abstraction is about hiding layers and layers of complex network protocols, it is also about use-case-driven at presentation layer by combining multiple networking components and features.
 APIs and Terraform templates also benefits this abstraction with fewer of them to manage.

-- **Outside Integration** We integrated and developed applications for all popular logging services to forward events, alerts and a turn key dashboard to achieve ease of use at operation time.
+- **External Integration** We integrated and developed applications for all popular logging services to forward events, alerts and a turn key dashboard to achieve ease of use at operation time.

 - **Centrally Managed** A single pane of glass to manage all your cloud network scatterd in different regions and clouds.